gladiuscode/gittyloggy/README.md

   "PEOPLE_TAGS": "your pm and testers tags", "PIPELINE_URL": "your pipeline url",
   "VERSION": "your version",
-  "TAG": "your tag to look up to"
+  "TAG": "your tag to look up to",
+  "ONLY_MERGED_PRS": true
 }
 ```